Nursing (Mental Health) BSc

 Course overview

-We need people who are caring, courageous, compassionate and motivated to engage proactively with those experiencing mental health issues.
-This includes the ability to embrace the whole family, maximising and promoting their well-being and making a positive difference to their lives.
+We need mental health nurses who are compassionate, committed and motivated to engage proactively with those experiencing mental health issues.
+This includes the ability to work with the entire family unit, maximising and promoting the wellbeing of others and enabling people to make a positive difference in their own lives.

 We work closely with health and social care organisations to ensure this course provides education which fully meets the changing health needs of the population.